 The following 10 projects could help your home make a good first impression and possibly raise its value.

-According to the Remodeling Cost vs. Value Report, siding replacement may provide great value at resale.
-New siding can range in cost, but homeowners may be able to recoup as much as 76 percent of that investment.
+According to Remodeling Magazine's Cost vs. Value report, siding replacement may provide great value at resale.
+New siding can range in cost, but homeowners may be able to recoup as much as 94 percent of that investment.
 Make sure you look for a siding solution that fits with your city's climate.

 Maintaining clean windows is a quick and easy project that could go a long way toward transforming the look of your home.
 And as a DIY project, it costs almost nothing.
 Bonus: A clean window allows more natural light to come through, which will improve the look (and feel!) of your home's interior as well!